Getting travel insurance when you have been affected by cancer

 Do you have any planned treatment for cancer?
 If so, when?

 How many times have you seen a doctor (GP or cancer specialist) about your cancer?
 Some companies may ask you about the last time you visited your doctor for any reason, not just about visits related to your cancer.
-For example, if you’re going for check-ups to make sure you stay well, some companies may consider you a higher risk to insure.

 What symptoms or side effects do you have now?